MATHUSLA/tracker/README.md

 | Clean CMake Build  | `--cmake --clean`       |
 | More Options       | `--help`                |

+After a successful run of `./install`, a new executable is created called `tracker`.
+This file is used to run the tracking algorithm.

 The tracking executable also comes with a set of command line arguments to specify geometry files, data files, ... etc. Here is a list of options:

 | Action                 | Short Options    | Long Options            |